ryanrishi/homelab/terraform/README.md

     $ cp env.example .env
     $ cp terraform.tfvars.example terraform.tfvars
     ```
 2. Modify `main.tf` to suit your needs.
 You may also need to pass in `users` to the module since I've defaulted it to my needs in `modules/cloud_init/vars.tf`.
-You may also want to modify `cloud-init.tfpl` if you want to customize your cloud-init configuration.
+You may also want to modify `modules/cloud_init/cloud-init.tfpl` if you want to customize your cloud-init configuration.
 3. Initialize Terraform
     ```sh
     $ tf init